sdornel/air-quality-app/node-backend/readme.md

 To run the server type "node server.js"

 You will need to set up a database for this.
-Here is one way of setting up a database (assuming you have tablePlus installed).
+Here is one way of setting up a database.
 Note I am using psql version 15.4

 1) open a terminal and type "psql -U postgres". this ensures you open psql terminal with postgres user
 2) run ```CREATE DATABASE customer_db_dev ```